pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-auto-decltype.md

 }

 // Note:
-// - we can also implement max() WITHOUT declval, but this requires that we are
+// we can also implement max() WITHOUT declval, but this requires that we are
-//   able to call default constructors for the passed types
+// able to call default constructors for the passed types:
 #include <type_traits>
 template<typename T1, typename T2,
          typename RT = std::decay_t<decltype(true ?
 T1() : T2())>>